pingw33n/malle/README.md

 </bean>
 ```

-... and using in a ususal way:
+... and using in a usual way:

 ```java
 public class MyBean {